-From the date of the Investor Matters Agreement until the third anniversary thereof (the "Maintenance Period"), AFMIC will not undertake (a) prior to the completion of the Reorganization Transactions, any sales of Class A interests of BIHL that would result in AFMIC's ownership of such Class A interests being an amount that would entitle AFMIC, upon completion of the Reorganization Transaction, to less than ten percent of the issued and outstanding shares of our common stock and (b) following the completion of the Reorganization Transactions, any sales of shares of our common stock that would result in AFMIC's ownership of shares of our common stock being less than ten percent of the issued and outstanding shares of our common stock and will report us and each of our wholly owned subsidiaries as an affiliate (as defined under SSAP No. 88, Investments in Subsidiary, Controlled and Affiliated Entities) for all statutory accounting and regulatory purposes (each of (a) and (b), the "AFMIC Minimum Ownership Amount").
+From the date of the Investor Matters Agreement until the third anniversary thereof (the "Maintenance Period"), among other things, AFMIC will not undertake any sales of shares of our common stock that would result in AFMIC's ownership of shares of our common stock being less than ten percent of the issued and outstanding shares of our common stock (which shares owned by AFMIC shall include shares subject to the Common Stock Purchase Warrant, to the extent vested (assuming there is no cashless exercise)) (the "AFMIC Minimum Ownership Amount") and will report us and each of our wholly owned subsidiaries as an affiliate (as defined under SSAP No. 88, Investments in Subsidiary, Controlled and Affiliated Entities) for all statutory accounting and regulatory purposes.

-During the Maintenance Period and upon completion of the Reorganization Transactions, AFMIC will have the right (but not the obligation) to nominate up to two individuals to our board of directors; provided, that our Compensation, Nominating and Corporate Governance Committee of our board of directors or an equivalent duly authorized committee of our board of directors has not determined that each such individual is not reasonably satisfactory to serve as a director or would not be qualified under any applicable law, rule or regulation to serve as a director of the Company.
+During the period beginning on the date of the Investor Matters Agreement and later of (i) the end of the Maintenance Period and (ii) the expiration or termination the current terms of certain MGA Agreements (as defined therein) and the Reinsurance Agreement (as defined therein) (the "Requisite Agreements"), AMFIC has the right (but not the obligation) to nominate two individuals to our board of directors; provided, that our Compensation, Nominating and Corporate Governance Committee of our board of directors or an equivalent duly authorized committee of our board of directors has determined that each such individual is reasonably satisfactory to serve as a director.

-Upon expiration of the Maintenance Period, if AFMIC continues to own the AFMIC Minimum Ownership Amount, AFMIC will have the right (but not the obligation) to nominate one individual to our board of directors; provided, that our Compensation, Nominating and Corporate Governance Committee of our board of directors or an equivalent duly authorized committee of our board of directors has not determined that such individual is not reasonably satisfactory to serve as a director or would not be qualified under any applicable law, rule or regulation to serve as a director of the Company.
+Upon expiration of the Maintenance Period, if AFMIC continues to own the AFMIC Minimum Ownership Amount, AFMIC has the right (but not the obligation) to nominate one individual to our board of directors; provided, that our Compensation, Nominating and Corporate Governance Committee of our board of directors or an equivalent duly authorized committee of our board of directors has determined that such individual is reasonably satisfactory to serve as a director.